bantunes/liferay-kw-ext/README.md

-# LIferay Portal KW Extentions
+# Liferay Portal KW Extentions

 A set of utilities for Liferay Portal